JEJEMEME/JMVideoCompressor/README.md

 * **Cancellation:** Support for cancelling ongoing compression operations.
 * **Detailed Analytics:** Get insights into the compression results, including file sizes, compression ratio, processing time, dimensions, and bitrates.
 * **Output Control:** Specify a target output directory or a precise output file URL.
+* **Video Trimming:** Ability to specify start and end times to compress only a segment of the original video.

 ## Requirements